 Removing Form 2441 in TurboTax Online

 The TurboTax Online version uses a guided interview process.
-You’ll need to navigate to the specific sections where the triggering data lives before using the form deletion tool.
-Follow these steps methodically.
+You’ll need to go to the specific sections where the triggering data is located before using the form deletion tool.
+Follow these steps.

-The most common culprit triggering an unwanted Form 2441 is an incorrect entry in Box 10 of a W-2.
-This often happens due to a simple typo during data entry.
+The most common reason for an unwanted Form 2441 is an incorrect entry in Box 10 of a W-2.
+This often happens due to a typo.

 - Sign in to your TurboTax Online account and open your return.